-If successfully elected as a Governor, you will play a very important role as you will be the link between Members of our NHS Foundation Trust and our Board of Directors.
+If successfully elected as a Governor, you will play a very important role as you will be the link between members of our NHS Foundation Trust and our Board of Directors.
 In addition, you will represent our Members including patients, carers, the public, stakeholders and staff.
 You will also act as an ambassador when promoting Membership and the role of Governor.

-As a Governor you will be responsible for engaging with our Members and the public and will be encouraged to develop your own networks so to canvass the views of Members and the public and forward these to our Board of Directors.
+As a Governor you will be responsible for engaging with our members and the wider public (at large) and will be encouraged to develop your own networks so to canvass views and forward these to our Board of Directors.
 You will also have a number of other key responsibilities, such as:

-- Helping us plan for the future - Ensure that we are accountable to our Members and the communities that we serve - Communicating effectively with our Members and the public and developing your own networks for engaging with the wider community including minority groups - Canvassing the views and opinions of our Members and the public in relation to our forward plans and forwarding these views onto our Board of Directors - Helping to recruit new Members alongside promoting membership and the role of Governor - Safeguarding probity and good quality healthcare.
+- Helping us plan for the future - Ensure that we are accountable to our Members alongside the wider communities that we serve - Communicating effectively with our Members and the public at large and developing your own networks for engaging with the wider community including minority groups - Canvassing the views and opinions of our Members and the public at large, in relation to our forward plans and forwarding these views onto our Board of Directors - Supporting our Board of Directors when formulating plans/making key decisions to consider the potential impact on the wider healthcare system/partners and the public at large - Helping to recruit new Members alongside promoting membership and the role of Governor - Safeguarding probity and good quality healthcare.